leecookson/codebux/readme.markdown

 # usage

 ```
-usage: codebux [file or directory]
+usage: codebux [files or directories...]

+Recursively trace the static require() dependency graph for every file or
+directory provided.
 ```

 # methods